ClumsyWizardHands/AI-Gym-Principles/memory-bank/progress.md

 ## Recently Fixed 🔧
 - Fixed missing `pydantic-settings` dependency that was causing import errors in config.py
 - Configured VS Code to use the project's virtual environment Python interpreter
+- Fixed TypeScript errors in visualization components

 ## Technical Debt 💳
-- Need to decide on visualization strategy
+- Need to decide on visualization strategy ✓ (Implemented comprehensive system)
 - Consider plugin architecture for extensibility
 - Plan for data migration strategy as schema evolves
 - Consider scenario branching for multi-step decisions